 Judy Blankenship, award-winning photographer, writer and editor, lived many years in Canada and Latin American before settling in Portland, Oregon.
 She now divides her time between Portland and Cañar, Ecuador.
 Her photographs are in the collections of the national museums of Costa Rica and Ecuador.
 In the early nineties her exhibition, The Cañari of Southern Ecuador, traveled to museums, universities and cultural venues across the U.S., Canada and in Ecuador.
-Her Ecuador documentary materials collected over two decades will eventually be held in the Archive of Indigenous Languages of Latin America (AILLA) at LLILAS Benson Latin American Studies and Collections at University of Texas, Austin.
+Her Ecuador digital documentary materials, collected over three decades, are held in the Archive of Indigenous Languages of Latin America (AILLA) at LLILAS Benson Latin American Studies and Collections at University of Texas, Austin.
 Her physical collection of photographs will eventually become part of Special Collections at Nettie Lee Benson Library, UT Austin

 Photography awards include the Oregon Arts Council, Canada Council, Ontario Arts Council and Thanks Be to Grandmother Winifred Foundation.
-Research and teaching fellowships for her documentary work in Ecuador include three Fulbrights (2000, 2005, 2015-16) and an Organization of American States award (2001).
+Research and teaching fellowships for her documentary work in Ecuador include three Fulbright awards (2000, 2005, 2015-16) and an Organization of American States award (2001).

 Judy is a member of Blue Earth Alliance, a photography foundation based in Seattle dedicated to supporting photographic projects that educate the public about threatened cultures and endangered environments.